-Cold and flu are medical terms that mean you’re feeling under the weather.
+How Can You Tell the Difference Between the Flu and a Cold?Cold and flu are medical terms that mean you’re feeling under the weather.
 The two are related but they’re not the same.
 When you have these symptoms, you’re probably feeling miserable and your body is aching.
 You may also feel exhausted and irritable.
 With either set of symptoms, these illnesses are caused by a viral infection.
 You can tell the difference between the cold and the flu based on the severity of your symptoms and the duration of your illness.
 However, there are a few things to keep in mind before you make a final decision.
 The video below is a good starting point.

-As we mentioned, these two infections are caused by viruses.
+What are the Signs of the Common Cold and Flu?As we mentioned, these two infections are caused by viruses.
 They do have some similarities but there are differences.
 The common cold is caused by viruses that affect your nose and throat, while the flu is caused by viruses that affect your respiratory system.
 Symptoms of a cold include:

-Snot, or mucus in the nose
+- Snot, or mucus in the nose

-Muscle and body aches
+- Muscle and body aches

-Fever (this may be the only symptom you have, but it’s important to remember)
+- Fever (this may be the only symptom you have, but it’s important to remember)

-Diarrhea and vomiting (which are also signs of the stomach flu)
+- Diarrhea and vomiting (which are also signs of the stomach flu)

 - Shortness of breath

 - Wheezing (breathing may sound wheezy even when you’re not coughing)

 Cold SymptomsCold symptoms often begin three to five days after you have been infected with a virus.
 The symptoms can last from two to seven days but most people recover in one to three days.
 Your cold is likely to begin with a runny nose and sore throat.
 You may feel feverish during this time.
 This may be followed by a cough that produces thick mucus.
 This mucus may be green or yellow in color.
 You may or may not have a sore throat, either on the roof of your mouth (a sore throat) or in your throat.
 Your sore throat may be accompanied by mild pain, either in your throat or neck area.
 Your sore throat may also be accompanied by a mild fever.
 If you have a sore throat, you should drink plenty of liquids and rest.